eric-phan/brightside-EJS/README.md

 ## Things to add

-Full React Integration from EJS template engine.
+- Migrating to React Views from EJS template engine.
-Host the client site.
+- Host the client site.
+- Integrate a Plant Data API for clientside use.

 ---